Ensure that you will complete mandatory hospital rotations

 Apply to practices

 As you finish up any remaining hospital training time and hospital rotations, you will be required to apply to GP practices where you will complete your GP training.
-Applications are usually run a few months before the new training term starts, so check with your relevant RTO when applications to practices begin.
+Applications are usually run a few months before the new training term starts, so check with your relevant college when applications to practices begin.
 It is essential to have an updated CV and cover letter ready, as these will describe your experiences and skills.
 Once you have been allocated to a practice, your provider number application is required before you start, so make sure to organise this early.

 Think about the type of training you want